DebugOk/Gmod-error-replacement/README.md

 "cl_fullerror" Can be either 1 or 0.
 This toggles the replacement of all flashing error messages.
 Default: 0

-"cl_cl_errorstext" Can be a string.
+"cl_errorstext" Can be a string.
 This sets the error text.
 Default: Something is creating script errors.
 # only use the following if you know what you are doing!
 "cl_errorsicon" Can be a string.
 This sets the error icon.
 THIS CAN CRASH YOUR GAME IF YOU DO IT WRONG!
 Default: icon16/error.png